zeroluck/docs/sources/reference/ldap-schema/index.md

  * __uid__
  * __userPassword__

-### Objectclass gluuSAMLconfig
+### Object class gluuSAMLconfig
  * __Description__
  * __description__
  * __displayName__
- * __federationRules__ Track rules for the federation in Gluu SAML config.
+ * __federationRules__ Track rules for the federation in Gluu SAML configuration.
 Deprecated as multi-party federation management should move to Jagger.
  * __gluuContainerFederation__ SAML Trust Relationship federation info
  * __gluuEntityId__ Specifies SAML trust relationship entity ID
  * __gluuIsFederation__ Used in oxTrust to specify if a SAML Trust Relationship is a federation.
 It could also be a website
  * __gluuProfileConfiguration__ SAML Trust Relationship attribute
  * __gluuReleasedAttribute__ oxTrust reference for the dn of the released attribute
- * __gluuRulesAccepted__ TODO - use unknown for Gluu SAML config
+ * __gluuRulesAccepted__ TODO - use unknown for Gluu SAML configuration
  * __gluuSAMLMetaDataFilter__ Metadata filter in SAML trust relationship
  * __gluuSAMLTrustEngine__ SAML trust relationship configuration
  * __gluuSAMLmaxRefreshDelay__ SAML trust relationship refresh time